 Hazhir Rahmandad is an Assistant Professor of System Dynamics at the MIT Sloan School of Management.

-Hazhir has published in diverse journals including Management Science, Organization Science, Epidemiology and Infection, International Journal of Obesity, and System Dynamics Review, among others.
-He has been a reviewer for over 20 NIH and NSF panels and over two dozen different journals and his research has been funded by the National Science Foundation, National Institutes of Health, Department of Housing and Urban Development, and private sector firms.
+Hazhir has published in diverse journals including Management Science, Organization Science, Strategic Management Journal, Epidemiology and Infection, International Journal of Obesity, and System Dynamics Review, among others.
+He has been a reviewer for over 30 NIH and NSF panels and over two dozen different journals and his research has been funded by the National Science Foundation, National Institutes of Health,

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.